shahpnmlab/automateImod/README.md

 *   `--n-tasks`: The number of tilt-series to process in parallel.
 Defaults to 1.
 *   `--ts-tilt-axis`: **(Required)** The tilt axis angle.
 *   `--ts-patch-size`: **(Required)** The size of the patches for tracking, in Angstroms.
 *   `--is-warp-proj`: A flag to indicate that this is a Warp project.
-If set, the program will update the Warp XML and TomoStar files after alignment.
+If set, the program will update the Warp XML and .tomostar files after alignment.
 *   `--reconstruct`: A flag to trigger tomogram reconstruction after alignment.
 *   `--ts-xml-path`: Path to the folder containing Warp XML files (required if `--is-warp-proj` is set).
 *   `--ts-tomostar-path`: Path to the folder containing TomoStar files (required if `--is-warp-proj` is set).